rwanless1/Bioinformatics-Command-Line-Python-Programs/FASTQParser /README.md

-This python program takes the FASTQ information from a DNA sequences and parses the Data to make it readable to the user
+This python program takes the FASTQ information from a DNA sequencer and parses the Data to make it readable to the user

 Example: